 This is caused by incorrect time or time zone settings on one of the computers.

-In Outlook 2007 and Outlook 2010, if you receive an iCalendar that does not include time zone offsets in the ical, Outlook may place the appointment on your calendar using standard time, not current time.
+If you receive an iCalendar that does not include time zone offsets in the ical, Outlook may place the appointment on your calendar using standard time, not current time.
 For example, if you subscribe to an Internet calendar that does not include DST information, Outlook will treat the events as referencing standard time and move them ahead an hour if they occur when DST is in effect.
 As a result, an appointment scheduled for noon will be on the calendar at 1 PM.